Unaccompanied asylum-seeking children

 Young refugees and asylum seekers are one of the most vulnerable groups of children and young people in care; this is due to their experience of war and conflict as well as coming to a new environment, usually unable to speak English.
 We provide individual advocacy for refugees and asylum seeking children and young people who have applied for asylum on their own.
 Young refugees and children arrive in the UK without their parents and they do not have anyone to look after them in this country.
 Children's Services have a responsibility to look after them under the Children Act 1989.

-Coram Voice offers an interpreting service on our helpline for any children or young people who call us who do not have English as their first language.
-This service is available from 9.30am - 6pm, Monday to Friday.
+Coram Voice offers an interpreting service on our Always Heard helpline for any children or young people who call us who do not have English as their first language.

 Coram Voice has provided specialist advocacy for young refugees and migrants for over 10 years.
 We do this by: